 Constantly improving and innovating products, materials and processes has a long tradition in the sack kraft paper and paper sack industry.
 In 2022, the European sack kraft paper and paper sack industry celebrates a combined 160 years of innovative power!
 CEPI Eurokraft, formerly named Scankraft, was formed 90 years ago, in 1932.
 20 years later, in 1952, EUROSAC was founded.
 Since then, the industry has not only grown in terms of members, numbers and areas of activity, but has also initiated many innovations that have improved and accelerated the production of sack kraft paper and paper sacks and enhanced product protection greatly.
 This timeline presents the major achievements of our vibrant history.

-Note: In this timeline we do not pretend to be exhaustive, we have only made a short selection of interesting developments and innovations over the years.
+Note: In the timeline we do not pretend to be exhaustive, we have only made a short selection of interesting developments and innovations over the years.

 Today, EUROSAC represents over 75% of European paper sack manufacturers.
 Its members operate in 20 different countries.
 They produce more than 5 billion paper sacks per year, representing 650,000 tonnes of paper converted in 60 plants.
 Sack manufacturers from all continents and bag manufacturers contribute to the federation as corresponding members, and more than 20 suppliers (paper, film, machine or glue manufacturers) are registered as associate members.
 CEPI Eurokraft has also grown successfully.
 It now has nine member companies representing a volume of 3.0 million tonnes of paper produced.
 Together, their target is to develop 100% natural packaging solutions that meet the requirements of modern packaging, conserve natural resources and protect the environment for future generations as well as our own.